j0nn9/XPMiner/README.md

   * XPMiner's intension is to provide a readable and clean implementation of the Primecoin mining algorithm beside the whole Primecoin client.

-  * pure C code and only openssl and gmp dependencies
+  * pure C code and only pthread, openssl and gmp dependencies

   * highly configurable